equip/framework/docs/index.md

 ## Configuration

 In Spark, configuration of the injector is encapsulated in classes implementing [`ConfigurationInterface`](https://github.com/sparkphp/spark/blob/master/src/Configuration/ConfigurationInterface.php).
-This interface has a single method `apply()` that applies some configuration to a given the Auryn `Injector` instance.
+This interface has a single method `apply()` that applies some configuration to a given Auryn `Injector` instance.
 The purpose of this is to allow for clean [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and [reusability](https://en.wikipedia.org/wiki/Reusability) of configuration logic.

 To faciliate ease of reuse for groupings of configuration, Spark provides a [`ConfigurationSet`](https://github.com/sparkphp/spark/blob/master/src/Configuration/ConfigurationSet.php) class, which takes in a list of configuration classes and applies them to an injector instance.